|Value||Eligibility||Open date||Close date|

 Established in 2016, this scholarship has been generously donated by the Susan and Isaac Wakil Foundation.

 a.
-Established in 2016, this scholarship has been generously donated by the Susan and Isaac Wakil Foundation to encourage and support students from the Greater Sydney region to undertake nursing education at the University of Sydney Susan Wakil School of Nursing and Midwifery (Sydney Nursing School).
+This Scholarship was established in 2016 to encourage and support students from the Greater Sydney region to undertake nursing education at The University of Sydney Susan Wakil School of Nursing and Midwifery (Sydney Nursing School.

 a.
-The scholarship will be awarded on the basis of:
+The Scholarship will be awarded on the basis of:

 I. academic merit, and